ytti/packet_via_dmem/README.md

 ## Header format
 ### Received header

-  * First byte is type of header?
+  * first four bits is message type
-    * 00 'lu packet' (i.e. whole packet was sent for lookup, i.e. small packet)
+    * 0 'lu packet' (i.e. whole packet was sent for lookup, i.e. small packet)
-    * 10 'lu packet head' (i.e. only head of packet was sent for lookup, i.e. large packet)
+    * 1 'lu packet head' (i.e. only head of packet was sent for lookup, i.e. large packet)

-  * Second and third byte appear to tell nothing about where packet came from, but more when it came from.
-Timing?
-Counter?
-Randomness?

-  * Fourth byte is 0xf0 on MX80, tendency for last nibble to be 0.
-Perhaps src fabric stream?
-If it is zero, we get what seems to be trash (internal stuff?)
+  * next 13 bits is table entry (memory loc)
+  * next 11 bits is stream
+  * next 3 bits offset (for fabric cell sharing)
+  * next 17 bits is size (if message type is 1)
+  * next 8 bits is port

-  * Fift+Sixth seems to be type
+  * next 8 bits is packet type

-    * 0x1fff - Packet missing everything before IPv4 TTL, yet has some extra.
-I saw BGP from control-plane with this and also TCP/SMB2 with Seq1, it was transit, but perhaps it was via ARP resolve/punt and thus coming from control-plane?
-    * 0x2000, 0x4220
-      * LACP IPv4, LACP IPv6, next byte is 1, 2 mystery bytes, wrong MACs, missing etype
-      * 0x2000 + next byte 0 == 5 mystary bytes => control plane BFD
-    * 0x8000 - pop 14, packet from control-plane
+  * packet type
-    * 0x4008, 0x4108, 0x8008, 0x8108, 0x9208 - no pop, DMAC follows
-    * 0xb080 - too small packet, some internal stuff?

-  * 00 (22) (33) (44) \<ty\> \<pe\>
-  * 10 (22) (33) (44) \<si\> \<ze\> \<ty\> \<pe\>
+    * 0x00 real PITA, looks to be packets from control-plane, but amount of bytes that I need to pop I can't really figure out.
+I now rely on port# which likely isn't robust.
+This made me change my mind that 5th byte isn't port, but combined type, as it allowed, what seemed cleaner classification, but unfortunately it is not so.
+    * 0x08 is no-op, i don't need to pop anything, DMAC follows
+    * 0x20 this seems to be quite reliably mpls, i need to do some magic, as we're missing ethertype and my macs are wrong, there is also two extra bytes
+    * 0x80 is some short trash (payload 0xc013c6752759644ae0) no clue what it is

 Example from MX960